chains-project/maven-lockfile/template/README.md

 ## Installation:

 This plugin is available on maven central.
-To use it, add the following to your pom.xml:
 See https://search.maven.org/artifact/io.github.chains-project/maven-lockfile for the latest version.

 ## Usage
 First, generate a lock file by running the following command in the repository that you want to validate: